DustinVanPraet/SQLShowcase/Evolution of DB Update.md

 In the image you can see 4 tables.
 These are not all of the tables but they are the main tables focused on for QA testing.
 A simple explaination would be that a game can have many game_forms(game_forms are like bet amounts ie $2.00, $1.00, $0.50 etc.), a game_form can have many gamesets, and gameset can have many tickets.

 ### Scenario:
 In this example, a member of the QA team is requesting a specific order of turns for testing.
 They want to test the different multipliers and how they react when played in that specific order.
-The QA member asks for a 10x, 2x, 40x, 0x, and 100x for FLAMINJOKEROH on the $1.00 denomination in that specific order.
+The QA member asks for a 10x, 1x, 5x, and 50x turn for FLAMINJOKEROH on the $1.00 denomination in that specific order.

 #### Input:
 ```sql